Lemoncode/master-frontend-lemoncode/03-bundling/01-webpack/09-refactor-src/README.md

 # 09 Refactor SRC

-So far we have doing progress without following conventions, this time we are going to setup our project structure following naming and folder conventions.
+So far we have been doing progress without following conventions, this time we are going to setup our project structure following naming and folder conventions.